 Ms. Ramlo is Vice President & General Manager of Strategy, Acquisitions, and New Business Development at The Clorox Company, a leading multinational manufacturer and marketer of consumer and professional products, a position she has held since 2013.
 From 2010 to 2012, Ms. Ramlo served as Vice President & General Manager of The Clorox Company's Laundry and Water Filtration businesses.
 Before joining The Clorox Company, Ms. Ramlo was with Dreyer's Grand Ice Cream Holdings, Inc. for 16 years, where she held numerous executive leadership positions.
 Prior to that, Ms. Ramlo worked at Booz Allen Hamilton Holding Corporation as a strategic consultant.
-Ms. Ramlo also serves on the boards of directors of Nuun, Inc. and REDD Bar, two privately held consumer packaged goods companies.
+Ms. Ramlo also serves on the boards of directors of I2H Inc., a privately held digital technology company, and Lucidity Lights, Inc., a privately held manufacturer of branded, enhanced residential light bulbs and fixtures.
+She previously served on the boards of directors of two privately held consumer packaged goods companies.

-Ms. Ramlo brings to the Board considerable strategic and development experiences, which offer brand strategy, marketing, sales, and innovation expertise.
+Ms. Ramlo brings to the Board considerable strategic and development experiences, which offer brand strategy, marketing, sales, digital commerce, and innovation expertise.